 any bleeding that will not stop;

 a light-headed feeling, like you might pass out;

-slow heart rate, weak pulse, slow breathing (breathing may stop); or
+slow heart rate, weak pulse, slow breathing; or

 Common side effects may include: